lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Weak Non-Separability (WNS) of a hybrid signature is defined in {{I-D.ietf-pquip-hybrid-signature-spectrums}} as the guarantee that an adversary cannot simply "remove" one of the component signatures without evidence left behind.

-Strong Non-Separability (SNS) is the stronger notion that an adversary cannot take a hybrid signature and produce a component signature, and a potentially different message, that will verify correctly.
+Strong Non-Separability (SNS) is the stronger notion that an adversary cannot take a hybrid signature and produce a component signature, with a potentially different message, that will be accepted by the component verifier.

 Composite ML-DSA signs a message `M` by passing `M'` as defined in {{sec-label-and-ctx}} to the component signature primitives.
 Consider an adversary that takes a composite signature `(M, (mldsaSig, tradSig))` and splits it into the component signatures `(M', mldsaSig)` and `(M', tradSig)`.
 On the traditional side, `(M', tradSig)` will verify correctly, but the static Prefix defined in {{sec-label-and-ctx}} remains as evidence of the original composite.
 On the ML-DSA side, `(M', mldsaSig)` is signed with ML-DSA's context value equal to the composite algorithm's `Label` so will fail to verify under `ML-DSA.Verify(M', ctx="")`.
-Consequently, Composite ML-DSA will provide WNS for both components and a form of SNS for the ML-DSA component.
+Consequently, Composite ML-DSA will provide WNS for both components and a limited form of SNS for the ML-DSA component.
 It can achieve stronger non-separability in practice for both components if the prefix-based mitigation described in {{sec-cons-prefix}} is applied.

 When used within X.509, the OID of the signature algorithm is included in the signed object so if one of the component signatures is removed from the Composite ML-DSA signature then the signed-over OID will still indicate the composite algorithm, and this will fail at the X.509 processing layer.
-Composite ML-DSA therefore provides a version of strong non-separability for X.509.
+Composite ML-DSA therefore provides a version of SNS for X.509.
 The prohibition on key reuse between composite and single-algorithm contexts discussed in {{sec-cons-key-reuse}} further strengthens the non-separability in practice.

 ## Key Reuse {#sec-cons-key-reuse}